 - Prepare the reading center.

 - Prepare the listening center using books on tape or CDs from your own classroom, school, or public library.

 - Prepare the computer center.
-See the collection of ReadWriteThink online interactive student materials for resources to use in this center.
+See the collection of ReadWriteThink Student Interactive Tools for resources to use in this center.

 - Prepare the poetry center.

 - Prepare a poem for students to read during the introduction to the poetry center in Session Four.